- The name of the Association shall be the Constitutional and Administrative Law Bar Association, to be known as ALBA.

 - Associate Members shall be entitled to participate in all activities of the Association save that they shall not enjoy any voting rights whatsoever or be eligible for election to the Committee or office.

 - Each Member of the Association shall as a condition of membership pay insofar as required an annual subscription.
-The Association may by resolution in General Meeting determine categories of Member and Associate Member, and the rates of subscription (if any) payable by persons within such categories.
+The Association may by resolution in General Meeting determine categories of Member and Associate Member, including categories of approved organisation, and the rates of subscription (if any) payable by persons within such categories.
 Such resolution may also delegate to the Committee the power (i) to offer a membership fee rebate, or to impose an additional fee, conditional upon the means by which the subscription is to be paid, and (ii) to offer a reduced or no fee to any category of Member for a limited introductory period.
 Subscriptions shall be paid on or before 1st October each year.
 Any Member whose subscription is more than three months in arrears shall automatically cease to be a Member, but shall be reinstated forthwith upon payment.

 Amended November 1986